The fullness conjectures for products of elliptic curves: Abstract

 \section{Abstract}

 We prove all conjectures of Yves Andr\'e's book \cite[Ch.
-7]{andre} in the case of products of elliptic curves, except for the Ogus conjecture where an assumption on the base field is necessary.
+7]{andre} in the case of products of elliptic curves.
 The proofs given here are simpler and more uniform than the previous proofs in known cases.